riplaboratory/Kanaloa/Documentation/Software/RobotX-Simulation/Services/readme.md

 `python way_point_class_WAMV.py`

-Upon pressing enter, you should see a continously printing statement similar to the one pictured below (NEED A PICTURE), and nothing should occur within the simulation.
+Upon pressing enter, nothing should occur within the simulation.

 ## 3. Call the first service to add a waypoint